scala/docs.scala-lang/_overviews/toolkit/upickle-serialize.md

 case class PetOwner(name: String, pets: List[String]) derives ReadWriter
 ```
-The `derives` keyword is used to automatically generate type class instances for case classes and enums.
+The `derives` keyword is used to automatically generate given instances.
-Using the information about the fields of `PetOwner` it generates a `ReadWriter[PetOwner]`.
+Using the compiler's knowledge of the fields in `PetOwner`, it generates a `ReadWriter[PetOwner]`.
 {% endtab %}
 {% endtabs %}

-This means that you can now write (and read) `Foo` objects to JSON with `upickle.default.write(petOwner)`.
+This means that you can now write (and read) `PetOwner` objects to JSON with `upickle.default.write(petOwner)`.

-Notice that you do not need to pass the instance of `ReadWriter[PetOwner]` explicitly to the `write` method.
-But it does, nevertheless, get it from the context.
+Notice that you do not need to pass the instance of `ReadWriter[PetOwner]` explicitly to the `read` method.
+But it does, nevertheless, get it from the context, as "given" value.
 You may find more information about contextual abstractions in the [Scala 3 Book](https://docs.scala-lang.org/scala3/book/ca-contextual-abstractions-intro.html).

 Putting everything together you should get: